cloudmesh/classes/docs/source/python.rst

   others.
 It will be up to you to identify and set up a working environment.
 * We do not recommend anaconda, or canopy as we ran into issues once you do some more advanced python.
-INstead we recommend you use pip and virtualenv.
+Instead we recommend you use pip and virtualenv.
 If you are unfamiliar with these tools, please consult the manual and tutorials available for it n the internet.